randomizerselection/studentselector/README.md

 In short: it is a classroom-friendly way to call on students fairly and keep simple participation notes.

+## How to use it

+1) Open the app.
+2) Pick a class from the dropdown.
+3) Set a timer (minutes and seconds).
+4) Click Start Random Pick.
+5) When a student is selected, choose a rating (A*, A, B, or C).
+6) Read the feedback message, then choose Next Student or Exit.

+Tip: Press Esc to close the slot or feedback windows.

 ## CSV files you need

 The app reads two CSV files from the `assets` folder.
 You can edit them in Excel, Google Sheets, or any text editor and save as CSV.